Bakedbear/alx-system_engineering-devops/0x00-shell_basics/README.md

-list contents of a directory -ls
+navigate to home directory -cd